Rare Breed Won’t Like This | Partisan Disruptor FRT

 2. 01:39Sponsor: Atrius Development Group FRS

-3. 02:31Industry Drama: Rare Breed Lawsuits
+3. 02:31Industry Drama & Rare Breed Lawsuits

 4. 03:39Partisan Disruptor FRT Overview

-5. 04:16Internals & Compatibility Issues (Sig MCX)
+5. 04:16Internals and Compatibility Issues

-6. 06:44Performance & Trigger Feel (vs. Rare Breed)
+6. 06:44Performance and Trigger Feel

 7. 07:2710.5-inch AR Pistol Build Specs

-8. 09:5420-inch Heavy Barrel Build Showcase
+8. 09:5420-inch Heavy Barrel Build

-9. 11:07Final Verdict & Industry Impact
+9. 11:07Final Verdict and Industry Impact

 Frequently Asked Questions

-What is the Partisan Disruptor FRT and how does it compare to Rare Breed triggers?
+What is the Partisan Disruptor FRT trigger?

 More Reviews Videos You Might Like